Thomas

 Credit: US Rep. Joe Neguse

-Representing the western slope of Colorado, two-term House member Lauren Boebert is a member of the Natural Resources Committee and the Committee on Oversight and Accountability.
+Representing the eastern plains and front range of Colorado, three-term House member Lauren Boebert is a member of the Natural Resources Committee and the Committee on Oversight and Accountability.
 A businesswoman and high school dropout before earning her GED, one-time Democrat Boebert has proven to be one of the more controversial members of Congress.
-She has four children, is divorced from her husband/business partner, and has announced that she will instead run in Colorado’s fourth district.
+Congresswoman Boebert previously represented District 3 in Congress before switching and running successfully in District 4.
+She has four children, and is divorced from her husband/business partner.

 Thomas Rank: F